chenjianjx/frontend-backend-nginx-docker-compose-sample/README.md

 * If I change the code in backend, there is a way for me push the change into running

 ### If I am a frontend developer
-* If I change any javascript code, I can see update in the website
+* If I change any javascript code, I can see update in the website, i.e. hot deployment
-* I can force the above to happen if it sometimes doesn't
+* I can force the above to happen if it sometimes does not
 * If I change package.json, there is a way to clean up node_modules, rebuild the frontend and rerun the frontend